Covid-19 milestone reached

 "It has been 100 days since the last case of Covid-19 was acquired locally from an unknown source."

-No additional cases are reported as having recovered, so there were still 23 active cases of Covid-19 in managed isolation facilities, the ministry said.
+No additional cases are reported as having recovered, so there are still 23 active cases of Covid-19 in managed isolation facilities, the ministry said.

 "We need to be vigilant."